Wyntine/Template/README.md

 ## Description

 This project template is designed for my personal TypeScript projects.
-It is using ESLint, TypeScript and configs for consistent developments across my projects.
+It uses ESLint, TypeScript and configs for consistent developments across my projects.

 ## Table of Contents